Vin22-03/Day_7_S3_Versoning/README.md

 ---

-## 📷 Screenshots
-Screenshots are in the `/screenshots` folder showing each step.

----

 ## ⚡ How to Try This Yourself
 1. Enable S3 Versioning.
 2. Upload a file, then upload a modified version of the same file.